-If you’re perusing this post, you’re likely aware that capybaras are the largest rodents on the planet.
+If you’re perusing this blog post, you’re likely aware that capybaras are the largest rodents on the planet.
 Many of you also know that rodent teeth are continually growing, necessitating their constant chewing to keep them sharp.
 It’s easy to overlook, but even their molars keep growing.
 It’s primarily the incisors, those prominent front teeth, that continually remind us we’re gazing at a rodent.

 When humans lose a baby tooth, an adult tooth replaces it.
 However, losing an adult tooth means it’s gone for good and requires a prosthetic replacement to fill the void.
 So, you might think that if a rodent loses a tooth, it’s not a significant issue because it will just grow back.
 Well, it’s a bit more complicated.
 While Dobby’s broken upper incisors did indeed regenerate, it’s not always such a smooth process.
 Rodents and rabbits can experience overgrown teeth that impinge on their gums and interfere with eating.
 In many cases, trimming can help them align properly over time.
 However, scenarios can go awry if the upper incisors refuse to grow in their intended curved shape, leading to unpredictable formations that don’t properly emerge from the gums.